kaccayana/kaccayana.github.io/src/content/docs/balavatara/mitra.md

 ---
-draft: true
+draft: false
-title: "Bālāvatāra (Vidyabhusana Translation)"
+title: "Bālāvatāra (1935 Translation)"
 description: >
   A translation into English, originally edited and translated by the late Mahamahopadhyaya